sharronesofer/visual_dm/k8s/README.md

 # Kubernetes Orchestration for Visual_DM

 ## Overview
 This directory contains Kubernetes manifests for deploying, scaling, and managing the Visual_DM application and its supporting infrastructure using industry best practices.
+The architecture includes Node.js (web), Python (websocket), and backend (FastAPI) services, all containerized and orchestrated via Kubernetes.

 ## Architecture Diagram